Skip to Content

 Almost always.

-And in case you’re wondering, I use Land O’ Lakes light butter with canola in all my recipes that call for light butter.
+And in case you’re wondering, I use Land O’ Lakes light butter in all my recipes that call for light butter.

 Step 3: Add fat free Greek yogurt and stir until large clumps begin to form.